SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

-## Detailed Description
+### Detailed Description

 #### Requirements elicitation

 1. The first requirement is data is downloaded and cached to **`$HOME/sunpy/data...`**  when first needed.
 It is the folder that made automatically when you build the sunpy project.
 (Inside the data folder currently there are fts and fits  files and `sample_data` folder which also contains fits, txt, pha files.)
-2. The second requirement is a quite interesting and I put it as a  **high priority** requirement.In this, there is need do some **validation** that the data has been transferred correctly.It can be done using **cryptographic hash function**.
-But here one question arises that if the data on the remote server has changed (consciously due to calibration change) and we have stored a sha hash in the code, then our downloads will start to give errors and the only way to fix for this approach is to do a new Sunpy release with a bug fix.
-The alternative is to not store hashes and just assume the data is what we anticipated and roll with it.
-It would be better to pin the version of data to the code, it means that in theory as long as the **remote data is available one version of SunPy will always give the same answers**.
-(Same code same data).
-A mechanism to skip download verification if the user knows what they are doing can also be used here.
-Also here in this project, we are dealing with random data on the internet so there is no way to persuade the provider to version their data properly.
-A Need for  **efficient mechanism** to tackle this problem is required.
+2. The  second requirement is do some kind of **validation** that will ensure that the data is transferred correctly.
+It can be done using the cryptographic hash function.
+As the project is dealing with **random data** on remote (HTTP) servers, there is a need to have a vigorous version-control data management system like git.
+The priority of this interesting requirement will be considered **high** in this project.
 3. The Mechanism by which users can be allowed to **re-download data**.
 4. The download code supports **multiple mirrors**.

 ### Design and Implementation